 Location Guangzhou, China

 Our client is a global coatings manufacturer.
-Their Guangzhou operation produces a range of high quality colour matched coatings for consumer electronics, primarily mobile phones.
+Their Guangzhou operation produces a range of high-quality colour matched coatings for consumer electronics, primarily mobile phones.
 Mobile phones are an extremely dynamic market.
 Model lives are extremely short and colours and designs change constantly.
 The small size of the product means that paint volumes are extremely low, however, the appearance of a mobile phone is critical.
-Therefore, the requirements for sophisticated finishes, special effects and tight colour match tolerances is comparable to the most demanding automotive industry customers.
+Therefore, the requirements for sophisticated finishes, special effects and tight colour match tolerances are comparable to the most demanding automotive industry customers.

 Mobile phones are manufactured by a range of subcontract manufacturers, who have built flexible supply chains using lean manufacturing processes to meet the dynamic needs of this industry.
 Materials are ordered with daily Kanban orders.